lewissbaker/papers/isocpp/relax-coreturn-restrictions.md

 suspend at `co_await promise.final_suspend()` and then resume its parent coroutine or return to the consumer.

-Typically, the first thing the parent/consumer is going to do when the generator reaches the end of the sequence is destroy the `recursive_generator<T>` object, which will in turn destroy the coroutine frame.
+When execution returns to the parent/consumer after the generator has run to completion the parent/consumer will then typically immediately destroy the generator object, which will in turn destroy the coroutine frame, freeing its memory.

-However, this means that we are deferring releasing the parent coroutine frame until the consumer has finished consuming all of the child generator's elements even though the parent coroutine will not produce any more values.
+However, this means that we are deferring releasing the memory used by the parent coroutine frame until the consumer has finished consuming all of the child generator's elements even though the parent coroutine is not going to be producing any more values.

-If we could instead make use of tail-recursion in the case where a `co_yield childGenerator;` statement occurs in the tail position then this would allow the parent coroutine frame to be freed earlier, before resuming execution of the nested coroutine.
+If we could instead make use of tail-recursion in the case where a `co_yield` statement occurs in the tail position then this would allow the parent coroutine frame to be freed earlier, before resuming execution of the nested coroutine.

-Doing so would allow coroutines to support infinite recursion in the tail position with at most two coroutine frames needing to be allocated at any one time.
+Doing so would allow coroutines to support recursion to an arbitrary depth when recursing in the tail position.
+This can be done using only a bounded amount of memory for the coroutine frames; typically at most two coroutine frames allocated at any one time.

-## Tail call syntax
+### Tail call syntax

 My preferred syntax for indicating a tail-recursive yield is to allow `co_return std::move(childGenerator);` in the place of `co_yield childGenerator;`.